adgut1509/19.12.-Homework/index.md

 ![](images/12.png)

 Click the *Next* button.
-Now you are in the *License Selection*.
+Now you are in the *License Selection* section.
 Here, you need to select *Use my current license: Lab/Department License*.
 To browse other options, you can also click *Explore more license options*.

 ![](images/13.png)